Klortho/gene-protein-tool/README.md

 The application currently limits the number of genes returned in one result set to 10, and the number of proteins per gene to 5.
-These can be changed in the project/settings.py file, at the, under the "GPT" settings.
+These can be changed in the project/settings.py file, under the "GPT" settings.

 ## Models / database schema

 Here is an entity-relationship diagram illustrating this application's data model.
 Arrows indicate one-to-many relationships with the arrowhead on the "many" side.
-In other words, every user can have many resultsets.
+In other words, for example, every user can have many resultsets.

 ![Data model ERD](https://raw.githubusercontent.com/Klortho/gene-protein-tool/master/gene-protein-tool-erd.png)